Argentina's Supreme Court upholds controversial media law

 The media conglomerate has resisted pressure from Fernandez to comply with the law, which would force it to divest dozens of operating licenses or have them auctioned by the state.

-Critics of the reform have accused Fernandez's center-left government of trying to stifle dissent and see the law as a thinly veiled attempt to punish Clarin and other powerful opposition voices.
+Critics of the reform have accused Fernandez's centre-left government of trying to stifle dissent and see the law as a thinly veiled attempt to punish Clarin and other powerful opposition voices.

 Backers of the 2009 law say it aims to do the opposite by diversifying the airwaves.